 Stevie Berberick, Ph.D.

-Dr. Stevie Berberick (they/them/theirs) earned their Ph.D. in Mass Communications with a minor in Women’s, Gender, and Sexuality Studies from the Pennsylvania State University in 2017.
-Their upcoming book, Reframing Sex, (Nov.
-2020: Lexington Books) ostensibly centers the experiences of trans masculine video blog (vlog) producers on YouTube.
-Prior to attending Penn State Dr. Berberick earned their M.A. from University at Buffalo in American Studies, where their research focused on “deviant” body modifications within subcultural communities, particularly in regards to gender.
+Dr. Stevie Berberick (they/them) earned their Ph.D. in Mass Communications with a minor in Women’s, Gender, and Sexuality Studies from the Pennsylvania State University in 2017.
+Their book, Reframing Sex, (2020: Lexington Books) ostensibly centers the experiences of trans masculine video blog (vlog) producers on YouTube.
+Prior to attending Penn State Dr. Berberick earned their M.A. from University at Buffalo in American Studies, where their research focused on “deviant” body modifications within subcultural communities.

 Stevie was a journalist before entering graduate education, a career they credit to their time as a student at Mohawk Valley Community College where an internship turned into a freelance gig that subsequently turned into a full-time position.
 Berberick continued working as a journalist throughout their undergraduate career at Buffalo State College.
 Stevie also brings leadership and organizational communication experience to W&J from their decade-long tenure in retail management.